pindaroso/software-foundations/README.md

 ### Notes

 The original [`Makefile`](src/Makefile) has been modified to work around the LaTeX nesting limit, and to generate chapters in the right order.
-A syntax error has also been fixed in [`MoreStlc.v`](src/MoreStlc.v).

 ```diff
 diff --git a/src/Makefile b/src/Makefile